 Please note that some or all of the issues raised in this question are the responsibility of the devolved administrations in Wales, Scotland and Northern Ireland.
 A comprehensive answer would therefore include contributions from these administrations.

-Women can marry at the age of 16 in England and Wales.
+Men and women can marry at the age of 16 in England and Wales.

-In England and Wales the provisions for the age at which a person can marry are contained in the Marriage Act 1949.
+In England and Wales, the provisions for the age at which a person can marry are contained in the Marriage Act 1949.
 The Act provides that no person under the age of 16 can marry and that any marriage contracted by a person under the age of 16 will be void.
-For a child (defined in the Act as a person under the age of 18) to marry the consent of every parent and guardian of the person concerned is required, unless the person is a widow or a widower.
+For a child (defined in the Act as a person under the age of 18) to marry, the consent of every parent and guardian of the person concerned is required, unless the person has already been married or in a civil partnership.

 In Scotland, people can marry at 16.
 There is no need for parental consent.